Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Oracle Data Pump.
 - [ ] DBMS_FILE_TRANSFER.

-### in the context of AWS support, why must an EC2 instance be unreachable for 20 minutes rather than allowing customers to open tickets immediately?
+### In the context of AWS support, why must an EC2 instance be unreachable for 20 minutes rather than allowing customers to open tickets immediately?

 - [x] Because most reachability issues are resolved by automated processes in less than 20 minutes.
 - [ ] Because all EC2 instances are unreachable for 20 minutes every day when AWS does routine maintenance.